-In this setup, we are able to organize the skills of Anthony in a way that gives the person reading the resume a better appreciation of his work experience.
+In this setup, we are able to organize the skills in a way that gives the person reading the resume a better appreciation of your work experience.
 The reverse chronological is also easier to follow.

 Entry Level Fashion Designer Resume

-However, if you don’t have much experience or it is sporadic at best, then your second option would be to use the functional format for your entry level Fashion Designer resume.
+However, if you don’t have much experience or it is sporadic at best, a functional resume format is recommended to use.

 - Contact Information